What is idp.ares.generic

 Delete the real IPD.ARES.Generic Threat

-- Use some other anti-malware tools like SpyHunter for PC and Combo Cleaner for macOS.
+• Use other anti-malware tools like SpyHunter for PC and Combo Cleaner for macOS.

 IDP.ARES.Generic is for Malicious Behaviour

 IPD.ARES.Generic is a version of IDP.
 Generic detection name, also used by the same antivirus programs.
-When you act updating or installing a program, this and URL: Mal, the IDP.ARES.Generic warning pop-up shows.
+When updating or installing a program, this and URL: Mal, the IDP.ARES.Generic warning pop-up shows.

-The IDP.ARES.Generic is for those files that behave like malware and type of the Ares Trojan.
-Behaviours detection enables the antivirus programs to recognize the new and not matched signatures malware.
-You might scan a file, and it comes up clean when you run it once, an IDP.ARES.A generic pop-up appears the process is ended, and the file is moved to the quarantine.
+The IDP.ARES.Generic is for those files that behave like malware and type the Ares Trojan.
+Behaviour detection enables antivirus programs to recognize the new and not-matched signatures of malware.
+You might scan a file that comes up clean when you run it once, an IDP.ARES.A generic pop-up appears.
+The process is ended, and the file is moved to the quarantine.

-All the IDP.ARES.Generic detections are not for the file that deserves it, and the safe files are also caught sometimes.
-So there is not any antivirus program that is perfect, and better to err on the side of caution.
-So there are false detections for IDP.ARES.Generic.
+All the IDP.ARES.Generic detections are not for the file that deserves it; the safe files are also caught sometimes.
+So, there is no perfect antivirus program, and better to err on the side of caution.
+So, there are false detections for IDP.ARES.Generic.

-If the situation is false positive, there is only one exception for it.
+If the situation is false positive, there is only one exception.
 But is it safe?
 There is a need to know if the system is infected with malware.

 Some Symptoms of an Infected Computer

-You get malicious files in email, pirated programs, and programs you download from unofficial websites, just normal-looking files, and files with double extensions.
-If you are not sure about it, that is an IDP.ARES.Generic file is actually dangerous, the good thing is that you scan them with other tools, upload them on the VirusTotal, and contact the antivirus program’s support.
+You get malicious files in email, pirated programs, and programs you download from unofficial websites, just normal-looking files and files with double extensions.
+If you are not sure about it, that is an IDP.ARES.The generic file is dangerous, and the good thing is that you scan them with other tools, upload them on VirusTotal, and contact the antivirus program’s support.
 They will find out the issue and inform you about the file if it is safe or not.

 It’s a false positive sometimes

 Due to an update of either program or antivirus, the safety program detects the IDP.ARES.Generic.
-In case of detected a normal program such as IDP.ARES.Generic, you have to contact Avast/AVG support to figure it out.
+In the case of seeing a regular schedule such as IDP.ARES.You have to contact Avast/AVG support to figure it out.

 If the antivirus vendors see the file is safe, then the file can be whitelisted.
 In this situation, take a screenshot of the IDP.ARES.Generic pop-up, and share it to the support forums and discuss it.